bee-path/raw_data_experiments/README.md

 This folder contains the data from the experiments with human mobility carried out in the project [Beepath](http://bee-path.net/?lang=en).
 It currently contains two datasets:

-  - The raw data from the experiments: This dataset contains the raw data obtained during the experiment, with no filtering applied.
+  - The raw data from the experiments: This dataset contains the raw data obtained during the experiment with a previous filtering applied.
 File: *raw_data_festa_ciencia2012.sql*.
+		- Data has been anonymised.
+		- Control-testing users have been deleted.
+		- Data not corresponding to the dates of experiment or location inside the park has been deleted.
   - The filtered data used in reference [1]: This dataset contains the data fromwhich the analysis done in reference [1] is done, once a general filtering procedure has been applied.
 For details on the filtering and its contents, check out the SM of the reference.
 File: *filtered_data_festa_ciencia2012.sql*.

 For more details see the webpage of the project and the associated references.